 We don’t have an agenda for you, other than that which feels best for both of you.

-Another advantage of the format of Couples in Threshold is you stay here with us long enough to get through your layers of protection; you have sufficient time to pierce the membrane and get into what’s really going on.
+Another advantage of the format of Couples in Threshold is you stay here in the forest with us long enough to get through your layers of protection; you have sufficient time to pierce the membrane and get into what’s really going on.
 You can hold your breath, bite your tongue, hold back for half a day, or even 24 hours.
 But 4 days is enough time for your nervous systems to drop enough so that you are available to do the work that’s being asked of you.
-It’s time enough for you both to feel the pulse of the in-breath and out-breath ; doing the work and integrating it, here on the land.
-You are surrounded by magnificent nature, allowing your nervous system to assimilate and digest before finding the next layer.
+It’s time enough for you both to feel the pulse of the in-breath and out-breath ; to do the work and integrate it, here on the land.
+You are surrounded by magnificent nature, which allows your nervous system to assimilate and digest before finding the next layer.

-So we hold you, and so does nature itself, who is all-pervading here at EarthHeart.
+We hold you, and so does nature itself, who is all-pervading here at EarthHeart.
 You can witness the cycles of the day and the movement of the weather as a mirror to your own processes of work and integration, and remember your places within them.
-We offer ample time for all parts of the cycle
+We offer ample time for all parts of the cycle.

 If you and your beloved find yourselves at a threshold, and feel you would benefit from guidance to make your way through, Couples in Threshold is a supportive retreat in which to weather your storms and tend to your composting so that new life can grow.